prudvi1916/Analog-Digital-IC-Design-Cadence-Virtuoso/Schmitt_Trigger/README.md

 ## 🚀 Overview
 This project demonstrates the **design and simulation of a CMOS Schmitt Trigger** using **GPDK 90nm technology** in Cadence Virtuoso.

-The Schmitt Trigger introduces **hysteresis** to improve noise immunity and signal stability, making it essential in **signal conditioning and digital interfaces**.
+The Schmitt Trigger introduces **hysteresis behavior** using positive feedback, improving **noise immunity** and ensuring stable switching for noisy or slow input signals.

 ---